 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

-You can hear Tom’s Retrospecticus co-host Garreth F. Hirons on Looks Unfamiliar – talking about, amongst other things, The Yellow Album by The Simpsons – here.
+You can hear Tom’s Retrospecticus co-host Garreth Hirons on Looks Unfamiliar – talking about amongst other things The Yellow Album by The Simpsons – here.
+Lucy Pope joined me for a chat about similarly high concept late eighties ITV game show Interceptor on Looks Unfamiliar here.

 © Tim Worthington.